pingvinen/pipemaster3000/README.md

 The system consists of a UI and an API, both of which are running in the generated Docker container.

+## Database

+The API requires a [MongoDB](https://mongodb.com) instance.

+By default it will connect to `mongodb://localhost:27017/PipeMaster3000`, where `PipeMaster3000` is the database name.

+It currently uses 2 collections:

+1. `traces`
+2. `_migrations`

+You can provide your own connection string via the `MONGO_URL` environment variable.

 ## Authentication

 The API requires a valid [JWT](https://jwt.io/) to be passed in via the `Authorization` header like so `Authorization: Bearer <token>`.